eclipse-vertx/vert.x/core_manual_java.md

 ### Getting Notified of Incoming Connections

-Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

 To be notified when a connection occurs we need to call the `connectHandler` method of the server, passing in a handler.
 The handler will then be called when a connection is made:

     NetServer server = vertx.createNetServer();